 The purpose of this project is to promote sustainability and offer transferrable skills to students who are less like to further their formal education.
 Students purchase, raise and sell chickens to local business and residents.
 The proceeds are reinvested and also used to provide school supplies.
 The project is currently in its third cycle.

 For more information about the Rotary Club of Plymouth please visit www.rotaryplymouth.org.

 For their student - led effort to build world peace, Soccer 4 Senegal, also known as Ballons d'Amitie was organized by the combined effort of students from Edison High School and Northeast Middle School in Minneapolis, MN.
 Theses students raised $643,27 and sent soccer balls, pumps, soccer jerseys, shorts and socks to children at Cite Radio in Senegal, West Africa in a resounding message of friendship, health, fun and happiness.

 PEN PAL LETTERS

-French students from Peachtree Ridge High School in Suwanee, Georgia collaborated with Project Safety Nets and wrote pen pal letters to students in Citi Radio Elementary School in Senegal.
-This action not only strengthened created global connections, but also helped the Peachtree Ridge students discover new and interesting things about Senegal such as the difference in length of the paper.
+French students from Peachtree Ridge High School in Suwanee, Georgia collaborated with Project Safety Nets, writing Pen Pal Letters to students at Citi Radio Elementary School in Senegal, Africa.
+This action not only created global connections, but also helped the Peachtree Ridge students discover new and interesting things about Senegal, such as the difference in length of writing paper.

 RIDGE'S GOT TALENT

-Skyla Montgomery is one of the many french students at Peachtree Ridge High School who wrote a pen pal letter to Senegal.
+Skyla Montgomery is one of the many French students at Peachtree Ridge High School who wrote a Pen Pal Letter to Senegal.
 However, Skyla felt she could do more to contribute to Project Safety Nets and help those who benefit from our organization.
-She fulfilled that need by organizing a talent show she dubbed, Ridge's Got Talent.
-Tickets were sold for a dollar to attend the performance and resulted in a total amount of $116.
+She fulfilled that need by organizing a Talent Show she dubbed, Ridge's Got Talent.
+Tickets were sold for $1 to attend the performance and resulted in a total amount of $116.

 500 for 500